leodev007/Solana-Token-Presale-Smart-Contract/README.md

 # Spl token presale smart contract
 This is token presale smart contract.
 This is full-working project.
 As a novice of solana smart contract, it might be one of good source code for you.
-Feel free to reach out of me if you have any question or custom requirements[telegram: https://t.me/DevCutup or whatsapp: https://wa.me/13137423660].
+Feel free to reach out of me if you have any question or custom requirements.

 ## How to use it